connorslade/sdr-workshop/projects/spectrogram-project/README.md

 A waterfall plot is a spectrogram that scrolls showing new data through time.
 I won't walk through exactly how to make one, but ill put some info here to work with.

-- See [animation.FuncAnimation](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html) to make plots that update over time
+You will want to look into the matplotlib [animation.FuncAnimation](https://matplotlib.org/stable/api/_as_gen/matplotlib.animation.FuncAnimation.html) function to make plots that update over time.
+It lets you define a function that gets called repeatedly to update a plot.
+Your function should add a bunch of rows to the waterfall list then re-plot the image.

 ## Appendix